An insider’s look at which San Francisco neighborhoods are best for Halloween yard haunts and candy (of course!)

 2. Millbrae (Taylor St.)

 This tree-lined street is filled with family homes nicely clustered together.
 It gets a bit more crowded than some of the other spots on the Peninsula but it’s way worth it.
-There are plenty of decorations, and the neighborhood closes off the block to cars so that the hordes of kids can run around working out their candy buzz.
+There are plenty of decorations, and the neighborhood closes off the block to cars so that the kids can run around working out their candy buzz.

 3. Brisbane